-- (1) Awards granted under the Amended 2018 Plan to our executive officers and other employees are discretionary and are not subject to set benefits or amounts under the terms of the Amended 2018 Plan, and our Board and our Compensation Committee have not granted any awards under the Amended 2018 Plan subject to stockholder approval of this Proposal No. 2.
-Accordingly, the benefits or amounts that will be received by or allocated to our executive officers and other employees under the Amended 2018 Plan, as well as the benefits or amounts which would have been received by or allocated to our executive officers and other employees for fiscal year 2018 if the Amended 2018 Plan had been in effect, are not determinable. - (2) In 2021, each of our non-employee directors received stock option grants under our Amended 2018 Plan.
+- 1. Awards granted under the Amended 2018 Plan to our executive officers and other employees are discretionary and are not subject to set benefits or amounts under the terms of the Amended 2018 Plan, and our Board and our Compensation Committee have not granted any awards under the Amended 2018 Plan subject to stockholder approval of this Proposal No. 2.
+Accordingly, the benefits or amounts that will be received by or allocated to our executive officers and other employees under the Amended 2018 Plan, as well as the benefits or amounts which would have been received by or allocated to our executive officers and other employees for fiscal year 2018 if the Amended 2018 Plan had been in effect, are not determinable. - 2.
+In 2022, each of our non-employee directors received stock option and RSU grants under our Amended 2018 Plan.
 Options granted to the non-employee directors are not intended to qualify as incentive stock options under the Code.
-Option grants to the non-employee directors in 2021 were non-discretionary.
+Option and RSU grants to the non-employee directors in 2022 were non-discretionary.
 The exercise price of options granted to non-employee directors under the Amended 2018 Plan is 100% of the fair market value of our common stock on the date of the option grant, which is equal to the closing price of our stock on the grant date.
 The Board administers the Amended 2018 Plan such that (a) initial option grants to non-employee directors vest in equal monthly installments over the shorter of three years from the date of grant or the period beginning on the date the director is appointed to the Board and ending on the date of the Annual Meeting at which the director is first considered for election by the stockholders, provided that the non-employee director continues to provide services to us and (b) annual option grants to non-employee directors vest in equal monthly installments over one year from the date of grant.
 The term of options granted to non-employee directors under the Amended 2018 Plan is 10 years.
-In the event of a merger of Rigel with or into another corporation or a consolidation, acquisition of assets or other change of control transaction involving us, each option will either continue in effect, if we are the surviving entity, or, if neither assumed nor substituted, will accelerate and the option will terminate if not exercised prior to the consummation of the transaction.
+In the event of a merger of Rigel with or into another corporation or a consolidation, acquisition of assets or other change of control transaction involving us, all stock awards held by each non-employee director whose continuous service has not terminated immediately prior to such change in control will become fully vested and exercisable immediately prior to the effectiveness of such change in control, and with respect to all other directors, each option will either continue in effect, if we are the surviving entity, or, if neither assumed nor substituted, will accelerate and the option will terminate if not exercised prior to the consummation of the transaction.
 In March and November 2021, the Compensation Committee adopted, and the Board ratified, a Non-Employee Directors Compensation Policy which consolidated the Company's cash compensation policy and the director grants provided through the Amended 2018 Plan into a single policy, as well as updated the annual equity grants to increase the overall value of such grants.
-The specific changes in the Non-Employee Directors Compensation Policy from either the previous cash compensation policy or equity grants provided through the Amended 2018 Plan are as follows: (i) Initial Grants are awarded as options, rather than RSUs, (ii) the Initial Grant amounts are increased from 80,000 shares to 120,000 shares;(iii) for the Annual Grants, there can be no election between all options or all RSUs, and (iv) for the Annual Grants, rather than granting an option to purchase 55,000 shares of common stock, each continuing non-employee director is automatically granted an option to purchase thirty thousand (30,000) shares of common stock and twenty-five thousand (25,000) RSUs.
-In each case the grants are subject to the director's continuing service on our Board of Directors.
-Beginning in 2021, each non-employee director who continues to serve as a non-employee director will automatically receive, on the day following each annual meeting, an annual grant as described in this paragraph, as well as the cash compensation as provided in 2021 and described above.
+Under this policy, each non-employee director who continues to serve as a non-employee director, on the day following each annual meeting, is automatically granted an option to purchase thirty thousand (30,000) shares of common stock and twenty-five thousand (25,000) RSUs, as well as the cash compensation as provided in the Director Compensation for Fiscal Year 2022 table.